stefaneidelloth/treezjs/doc/atoms/model/executable/javaExecutable.md

 #### Input file or directory

-This is typically the path to an input file or folder, e.g. "C:/input.txt".
+This is typically the path to an input file or directory, e.g. "C:/input.txt".

 You can manually enter the path or [browse the file or directory](../../../components/file/fileOrDirectoryPath.md) on your local disk.